Attractiepark Slagharen: 1970s

-The holiday park was further expended to a total of 171 homes in 1970, 183 in 1971 and 302 in 1972.
+The holiday park was further expanded to a total of 171 homes in 1970, 183 in 1971 and 302 in 1972.
 Furthermore, a large restaurant was opened in 1971.

 In the years following the park expanded to become an amusement park.
 In 1972 Bemboom introduced the principle of a ticket were you would pay once and get unlimited access to all the attractions.
 Previously visitors would have to pay for every ride.
 In 1973 the rides Octopus (renamed to "El Torito" in 2016) and Weens Reuzenrad (Ferris wheel) were added to the park.
 Weens Reuzenrad was later replaced by Chuck Wagon.
 A large slide named the Mountain Slide was added to the park in 1974.
 The same year The Lunik was built in the park.
 In 1975 the park acquired a secondhand 28 meter high watchtower named Zeppelin.
-The same year 25 new homes was added to the holiday park.
+In the same year 25 new homes were added to the holiday park.

-In 1976 a kind of carousel themed after the landing on to moon was added to the park, this was than named Apollo 14.
+In 1976 a kind of carousel themed after the landing on to moon was added to the park, which was then named Apollo 14.
 The same year the Dombomolen was added.
 This year the cable car was also constructed.
 5 kilometers away from the park, two holiday parks were built with 185 homes (including ponies).

-In 1977 a small Carousel, named Merry go Mad, was added to the park.
+In 1977 a small Carousel, named Merry Go Mad, was added to the park.
 A new ponyhal, shooting range (Shooting gallery) and the slightly larger rides Enterprise and Tomahawk (a Troika) were also built.

 A large monorail was built in the park in 1978.
 Its track reached almost everywhere in the park.
 The same year the film theater named El Teatro opened.
 This film theater has now been transformed into a 4D cinema.
 In 1979 the large roller coaster named Looping Star (later demolished in 2016) was built.
-This was the first roller coaster featuring a loop in The Netherlands.
-Furthermore, the same year the fifty meter high Ferris wheel, Big Wheel was built and Rodeo Rider was added.
+This was the first roller coaster featuring a loop in the Netherlands.
+Furthermore, in the same year the fifty-meter-high Ferris wheel, Big Wheel was built and Rodeo Rider was added.